MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-registration-setup.md

 ## Set up a worker table number for an advance holder

 Use this procedure to set up a worker table number for a worker.
 You can view the details of employees in the **Employment history** form, and you can identify the employees as advance holders.

 1. Click **Human resources** \> **Common** \> **Workers** \> **Workers**.

 2. On the **Action Pane**, click **Hire new worker**.

 3. Enter the first, middle, and last names of the person who you are hiring to fill the position.
-For more information, see [Key tasks: Workers](key-tasks-workers.md).

 4. In the **Worker ID** field, enter the unique internal number that is used to identify advance holders.